About Me

 Epilogue: Telos

 The biblical word for “end” is telos.
 It is something or someone’s purpose.
-The purpose of humans is to love, like God loves.
+The purpose of humans is to love like God loves.
 Such is what she has tried to believe and live her life honoring.
 “So we have come to the end.”
 A bittersweet statement.
 (RIP Rachel Evans Held.)

 Points to Ponder

 A reader of this book will find it hard not to read it in the context of the fact it is a book published a couple years after the tragic death of the author.
-But, the book was not written with an expectation of the author dying.
+But, the book was not written with the expectation of the author dying.
 This should be remembered too while reading.

-The editor admitted this is not the same book as Rachel Held Evans herself would have written, but he believes that it is a good expression of her views.
+The editor admitted this is not the same book that Rachel Held Evans herself would have written, but he believes that it is a good expression of her views.
 The book is still in her voice, including using the first person.
 Is this problematic in any fashion?
 Should more have been done to discuss how her words were specifically edited for publication?

 FAQ

-Rachel Held Evans (1981-2019) was a journalist, blogger, author, and overall an evangelist.
+Rachel Held Evans (1981-2019) was a journalist, blogger, author, and evangelist.

 Evans wrote various books: